OctopusSamples/NDCDevOpsWorkshop/README.md

 * Browse to <http://dev.azure.com/>
 * Select Start Free
-* Sign-in with an account that has no Azure DevOps Organizations (You will need to setup a Microsoft account for this)
+* Sign-in with an account that has no Azure DevOps Organizations (You will need to set up a Microsoft account for this)
 * Create Organization, Select Organization Name & Select West Europe
 * Create OctoFX Project and leave blank
 * Take note of URL